jparrpearson/java-servlet-template/README.md

 gradle war
 ```

 The WAR file can then be found under the `build/libs` folder.
+Either deploy to a web container or use the Jetty Gradle tasks to run it locally.

 ### Deploy with Jetty